 California Court Reserve Jurisdiction

 A California court does not divide or award the former spouse’s their interest and the issue is reserved to be decided at a future date; often when the military service member retires.
+A court can reserve any of the many military divorce issues.

 Thrift Savings Plan